hugopbruu-spec/apk-teste/README.md

 	end
 end)

 createToggle("🪞 Reduzir Reflectance", function()
 	for _,v in ipairs(workspace:GetDescendants()) do
 		if v:IsA("BasePart") then
+			if OptimizationLevel == "BAIXO" then
+				-- não altera
+			elseif OptimizationLevel == "MEDIO" then
+				v.Reflectance = 0.2
+			else
 				v.Reflectance = 0
 			end
 		end
+	end
 end)

 createToggle("📦 Otimizar Colisões", function()
-	for _,v in ipairs(workspace:GetDescendants()) do
+	if OptimizationLevel == "BAIXO" then return end for _,v in ipairs(workspace:GetDescendants()) do
-		if v:IsA("BasePart") and v.Size.Magnitude < 5 then
+		if v:IsA("BasePart") and v.Size.Magnitude < (OptimizationLevel == "MEDIO" and 3 or 6) then
 			v.CanCollide = false
 		end
 	end
 end)

 createToggle("🌊 Simplificar Água", function()
+	if OptimizationLevel == "BAIXO" then return end local terrain = workspace:FindFirstChildOfClass("Terrain")
+	if terrain then
-	if workspace:FindFirstChildOfClass("Terrain") then
+		if OptimizationLevel == "MEDIO" then
+			terrain.WaterWaveSize = 0.2
+			terrain.WaterWaveSpeed = 0.2
+		else
-		workspace.Terrain.WaterWaveSize = 0
+			terrain.WaterWaveSize = 0
-		workspace.Terrain.WaterWaveSpeed = 0
+			terrain.WaterWaveSpeed = 0
 		end
+	end
 end)

 createToggle("🌑 Desativar Sombras", function()
-	if OptimizationLevel ~= "BAIXO" then
-		Lighting.GlobalShadows = false
+	if OptimizationLevel == "BAIXO" then return end Lighting.GlobalShadows = false end,function()
-	end
-end,function()
 	Lighting.GlobalShadows = Original.GlobalShadows
 end)

 createToggle("🌱 Remover Grama do Terrain", function()
+	if OptimizationLevel ~= "ULTRA" then return end local terrain = workspace:FindFirstChildOfClass("Terrain")
-	if workspace:FindFirstChildOfClass("Terrain") then
+	if terrain then
-		workspace.Terrain.Decoration = false
+		terrain.Decoration = false
 	end
 end)

 createToggle("📱 Android FPS Unlocker", function()
-	if not setfpscap then return end
+	if setfpscap then
+		setfpscap(

-	if OptimizationLevel == "MEDIO" then
+			OptimizationLevel == "MEDIO" and 90 or
-		setfpscap(90)
-	elseif OptimizationLevel == "ALTO" then
+			OptimizationLevel == "ALTO" and 120 or
-		setfpscap(120)
-	elseif OptimizationLevel == "ULTRA" then
+			OptimizationLevel == "ULTRA" and 240 or
-		setfpscap(240)
+			60
+		)
 	end
 end)